All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Complete guide to CGM optimization for non-diabetics.
 How to use a continuous glucose monitor to improve metabolic health, body composition, energy, and food choices.

 A continuous glucose monitor (CGM) measures interstitial glucose levels every 1 to 5 minutes, providing real-time data on how food, exercise, sleep, and stress affect your blood sugar.
-For non-diabetics, CGM optimization involves keeping fasting glucose between 72 and 85 mg/dL, limiting post-meal spikes to under 30 mg/dL above baseline, minimizing glucose variability throughout the day, and using the data to personalize nutrition choices.
-This guide covers everything from device selection to advanced optimization strategies.
+For non-diabetics, CGM improvement involves keeping fasting glucose between 72 and 85 mg/dL, limiting post-meal spikes to under 30 mg/dL above baseline, minimizing glucose variability throughout the day, and using the data to personalize nutrition choices.
+This guide covers everything from device selection to advanced improvement strategies.

 Why Non-Diabetics Should Consider a CGM